sharkdp/fd/README.md

                                        executable (x), empty (e)
     -e, --extension <ext>...
-Filter by file extension -x, --exec <cmd>                   Execute a command for each search result -E, --exclude <pattern>...
+Filter by file extension -x, --exec <cmd>                   Execute a command for each search result -X, --exec-batch <cmd>             Execute a command with all search results at once -E, --exclude <pattern>...
 Exclude entries that match the given glob pattern -c, --color <when>                 When to use colors: never, *auto*, always -S, --size <size>...
 Limit results based on the size of files.